-Over the next two months, four more women turned up dead in a similar fashion.
-And before long, the killer offered up a name for himself: Jack the Ripper.
+Over the next two months, four more women turned up dead in a similar fashion, all victims of the infamous Jack the Ripper.
 This is the story of his very first victim, Mary Ann Nichols.

 So who was Mary Ann Nichols, Jack the Ripper’s first known victim?

 Born on August 23, 1845, in the Soho neighborhood of London, Mary Ann Nichols (neé Walker) had a short and troubled life.

 Her 16-year marriage ended bitterly in 1880 when Nichols accused her husband of infidelity.
 Her husband, however, called his wife a drunk and alleged that she’d left him on several occasions.

 For the next eight years, Nichols bounced between workhouses, public lodgings, her father’s house, and the homes of various lovers.
 In 1881, her husband claimed that Nichols was living an “immoral life” — he may have meant prostitution — and stopped paying her the allowance she was due.

 Nichols scraped by on the street.
 When she had enough money, she stayed in lodging houses across in London.
 One of her roommates remembered “Polly Nichols” as “very clean” but “melancholy.”
 The roommate also noted that she’d seen Nichols “the worse for drink once or twice.”

 By 1888, Nichols had succumbed to her alcoholism.
 She drifted through life, relying on prostitution to earn enough money for a bed at a lodging house.